Massoud Mehrabi

 Massoud Mehrabi (1954 – 31 August 2020) was an Iranian journalist, writer and caricaturist.
-He studied cinema at the Faculty of Dramatic Arts of the University of Art (1977–1982). and later passed a Film Production Management course at the Industrial Management Institute (1983–84).
+He studied cinema at the Faculty of Dramatic Arts of the University of Art (1977–1982). and later passed a film production management course at the Industrial Management Institute (1983–84).
 Mehrabi started his professional career as a journalist in 1970, writing articles for several papers.
+He was the president and publisher of The Film Monthly magazine (since 1981), The Iranian Cinema Yearbook (since 1992) and the English-language Film International quarterly magazine (since 1993).
 From 1982 to 1989, he worked at the economic desk of the Iranian National Television.

-He died at of a heart attack at 66.
+Mehrabi died at age 66 from a heart attack.

 Career

-Massoud Mehrabi wrote books on cinema; his The History of Iranian Cinema (1983) was a best-selling book about the Iranian cinema.
+Mehrabi wrote books on cinema; his The History of Iranian Cinema (1983) was a best-selling book about Iranian cinema.
 His later book, A Hundred Years of Film Adverts and Film Posters in Iran (2012), is a bilingual study of a subject little covered previously.

-Massoud Mehrabi's career roles included being the president and publisher of:
+Mehrabi's career roles included being the president and publisher of: